When and where is it?

 How will it work?

 Based at actacentre in Bedminster, South Bristol, a twenty minute walk from the city centre, and ten minutes from local railway stations.
 Most of the festival will take place at actacentre, which will act as a central hub for all festival goers.
-Some events on Tuesday and Wednesday afternoons will take place at another local community venue (within walking distance), and the Tuesday and Wednesday matinee performances will be at the Wickham Theatre (University of Bristol Drama Dept – transport provided).
+Practical workshops on Tuesday and Wednesday afternoons will take place at another local community venue (within walking distance), and the Tuesday and Wednesday matinee performances will be at the Wickham Theatre (University of Bristol Drama Dept – transport provided).

 Festival passes do not include accommodation, so people should make their own arrangements.
 We recommend staying in Bristol City Centre or Bedminster if possible – please let us know if you’d like advice on where to stay?

 Refreshments, including a buffet lunch and hot evening meal will be provided for all festival-goers.
 The actacentre theatre bar will be open each evening, with live music after the evening performance.

 Capacity for the festival is limited, so please book a festival pass early, to avoid disappointment.